denneyjUCI/essential-feed-case-study/README.md

 Given the customer doesn't have connectivity
 And there’s a cached version of the feed
 When the customer requests to see the feed
+And there's a cached version of the feed
 Then the app should display the latest feed saved

 Given the customer doesn't have connectivity